VDiPaola/kick-vod-analyzer/README.md

 {"offset_seconds": 1234.5, "username": "viewer", "text": "what game is this"}
 ```

-Without chat the classifier runs vision-only and lowers its confidence where the
-visuals are ambiguous.
-Chat matters most for reaction content, where the browser
-window alone does not say what is being watched.

 ### Chat window construction

 For each sample point, messages within +/-45 seconds are collapsed into at most